juju/juju-gui/docs/continuous-integration.rst

 The template has one slot, which is populated with the most current machine image that matches our needs (ubuntu-relased, precise, amd64).
 The template is processed by the lib/deploy_charm_for_testing.py script.
+If the template does not exist then an environments.yaml must be present and it will be used.

 After bootstrapping the juju environment it deploys the Juju GUI charm with the following configuration properties::